 Another way to clean the inside of your wine glasses is to drop a tablet of Polident or Efferdent (yes, denture cleaner!) into the glass and add some hot water.
 Let them soak for 30 minutes or so and rinse until any scent is gone and give them a polish.

 To keep your crystal wine glasses sparkling, we always recommend a polish after washing, or even to dust off your glasses just before serving.
 Use a microfiber polishing cloth like the Final Touch oversized polishing cloth to make it easier to handle the glass with both hands.
 The easiest time to polish a wine glass is right after you’ve washed it and before it has dried.

 It is best to polish the bowl by cradling it like a baby’s head, then move to the stem, and finally the footplate.
 Never polish or wash a glass by holding the bowl in one hand, the stem in the other and twisting.
 This is the easiest way to break the glass and hurt yourself.

 For a helpful step-by-step tutorial, check out this polishing video by our friends at Wine Folly.

 Crystal wine glasses are more porous than normal wine glasses which means they are more likely to shelter residue and smells.
-Your Gabriel-Glas should be stored in a well-ventilated area and if possible hung by their bases.
+To store your crystal wine glasses, they should be put in a well-ventilated area and if possible hung by their bases.
 Should you ever retrieve your glass and notice a faint odor from storage–cardboard smells, residual soap scent, or a mustiness from the cupboard–this is easily remedied by seasoning the glass with a bit of wine before service.
 See a how-to tip on that below.